harshil-sahai/academic-website/content/authors/admin/_index.md

 title: Harshil Sahai
 email:
 ---
-I use experiments, big data, and economic models to study public policy in developing countries.
-My current work includes studying the welfare effects of nationwide private school voucher policy in India; estimating the demand for clean air in Delhi using field experiments; and understanding the role of social networks in economic mobility.
+I use experiments, data, and economic models to study policy questions in developing countries.
+I'm particularly interested in revealed preference approaches to valuing non-market goods, such as education, air pollution, and social networks.
+My current work includes evaluating the welfare impacts of private school voucher policy in India; estimating the demand for clean air in Delhi using field experiments; and quantifying the role of social networks in explaining spatial mobility in India.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sahai_Harshil_CV.pdf" "newtab" >}}CV{{< /staticref >}}